How CodeScene Differs From Traditional Code Analysis Tools

 - Coordination bottlenecks: Are there any parts of the software architecture where multiple teams have to coordinate their work?
 Such modules frequently lead to waste via merge conflicts and tend to be defect dense.

 - Team Coupling: CodeScene’s Change Coupling analysis lets you evaluate how well a software architecture aligns with the organizational structure of the teams that build the system.
-What does the dependencies between teams look like?
+What do the dependencies between teams look like?
 How can they be streamlined?

 Note that none of this information is available from the code alone.